UnitTestBot/ksmt/docs/advanced-usage.md

 }
 ```

-### Simplification during expressions creation
+### Default simplification

-By default, `KContext` will attempt to apply lightweight simplifications during expression creation.
-If simplifications
+By default, `KContext` attempts to apply lightweight simplifications when you create an expression.
+If you do not
-are not suitable for your use cases you can disable them using the `KContext.simplificationMode` parameter.
+need simplifications, disable them using the `KContext.simplificationMode` parameter.

 ```kotlin
 // Simplification is enabled by default